LinkedIn is a goldmine of your ideal clients. To mine those clients, all you need to do is tap into the power of LinkedIn Advanced Search.

-So just what makes LinkedIn such a goldmine for you to find and connect with your potential prospects?
+What makes LinkedIn such a goldmine for you to find and connect with your potential prospects?

-- Industry news
+- industry news

-- Expert advice
+- expert advice

-- Career training
+- career training

-- Peer insights and recommendations
+- peer insights and recommendations

-- Content published by LinkedIn’s Influencers
+- content published by LinkedIn’s Influencers

 There is a very good chance that some of these people will be looking for someone who does what you do.

-With this latest round of changes, you’ll notice that the mobile app does require a few more taps to drill down the options on the mobile app, you are still able to narrow down your potential prospect list using the available filters.
+While you may notice that the mobile app does require a few more taps to drill down the options, you are still able to narrow down your potential prospect list using the available filters.

 There are still a great many people who are not using LinkedIn at all much less to its full potential.